Why a campus for nonprofits?

 • Increased collaboration for 2 in 3 organizations

 • Improved service delivery for 55% of those surveyed

 • Heightened “brand awareness” and credibility for 72% of those surveyed

 Equally important, the Community Foundation Campus embodies our values.
 This shared space will help us continue to deliver the highest, most sustainable level of service.
 It will help us spark new ideas for addressing what matters most to the people we serve.
 It will fuel partnerships rooted in mutual interests, trust and respect, enriched by diversity and focused on positive and lasting impact in our communities.

 Since 1980, CFSA has been a trusted philanthropic partner, helping hundreds of individuals, families and businesses reach their charitable giving goals.
 By working with our donors to realize their visions for change, we have, to date, invested more than $160 million in regional nonprofits and schools.

-As we sharpen our focus on education, health and well-being and economic opportunity, we remain committed to connecting donors to causes they care about, helping them make a difference, now and forever.
+As we sharpen our focus on education, health and well-being, and economic opportunity, we remain committed to connecting donors to causes they care about, helping them make a difference, now and forever.
 At the same time, we see the years ahead as a time for innovation and new strategies to address our region’s most pressing challenges.

-on a promise for even greater impact.
-This is our vision— one improved by age, lifted by hope and focused on purpose.
+From unrestricted grants to greater capital investments in Southern Arizona to the establishment of the Community Foundation Campus, we are delivering on a promise for even greater impact.
+This is our vision— one improved by age, lifted by hope, and focused on purpose.